 If you’re just looking to offload a gun here or there, the basic option works fine.
 Alternatively, the trusted seller option works best for people selling five or more guns a month.

 Platinum Access is for gun shops looking to set up an online portal for their sales.

 Dedicated classified websites aren’t the only places you can find classified listings, but don’t bother looking at places like Craigslist, Facebook, or Reddit.
 Most generalized platforms don’t allow firearm sales.

 Look for firearm specific forums instead.
-Almost all states have a gun forum and most of those forums have a section for classifieds.
+Almost all states have a gun forum and most of those forums offer a section for classifieds.

-Just search your state’s name and “gun forum” and at least one option should come up.
-Some states even actually have entire forums or websites specifically devoted to firearms classifieds for that state.
+Just search your state’s name and “gun forum.”
+Some states even actually have entire forums or websites devoted to firearms classifieds for that state.

 These sites are all great places to start when looking to buy or sell firearms, but it’s by no means a comprehensive list.
 There are definitely other great auction and classified sites out there.

 I also recommend checking out Buying Used Guns Safely to make sure you’re doing everything you can to avoid scams.
 And remember that buying through an auction or classified site doesn’t mean you can’t support your local gun shop at the same time!

 Unless you’re picking your gun up in person, you’ll have to have it shipped to an FFL.
 Most gun shops will accept shipments for a fee, so you can still show them some support that way.

 Have you used any of these sites?
 Do you have another favorite auction or classified site?
 Let us know in the comments below.
 Check out our list of the 10 Best Online Gun Stores for some more options.